arcegacardenas/eks-workshop-v2/website/docs/troubleshooting/workernodes/three/index.md

 ### Step 4

 The pod in _PodInitializing_ indicates the pod is in the process up starting up, however we can see the 0/2 containers starts up successfully.
 So we can check logs for the first container to see if we get any more insight.
+The pod in _PodInitializing_ indicates the pod is in the process up starting up, however we can see the 0/2 containers starts up successfully.
+So we can check logs for the first container to see if we get any more insight.

 ```bash expectError=true
 $ kubectl logs $NEW_NODEGROUP_3_VPC_CNI_POD -n kube-system aws-node